PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   fail for reasons not associated with a particular pull request.

-* The **CI / Documentation (pull request)** check verifies that PlasmaPy's documentation is able to build correctly.
+* The **CI / Documentation (pull request)** check verifies that PlasmaPy's documentation is able to build correctly from the pull request.
 Warnings are treated as errors.

 * The **docs/readthedocs.org:plasmapy** check allows us to preview how the documentation will appear if the pull request is merged.